lawaty/Arte-Documentation/README.md

 # What is Arte

 Arte is an `API-centric` framework that provides the essential features for hosting APIs.
-This emphasizes the framework's vision to completely separate backend logic from from potential front-end views clients adhering to the SOA fundamentals to facilitate scalalbility and maintainability.
+This emphasizes the framework's vision to completely separate backend logic from potential front-end views clients adhering to the SOA fundamentals to facilitate scalalbility and maintainability.

 #### What Arte excels at ?
 Arte perfectly suits database management systems by helping you organize your system and takes over many of the repetitive tasks automatically while maintaining max performance by `eliminating additional computational overhead`.
 That's done through utilizing framework core utilities as they are designed to `decrease db calls, and intensive computational operations` as much as possible.